dugudugu/Paradise-in-Curacao/README.md

 * Adding google maps marking coorinats from database instead of writing in a JSON file
 * Add intersection observer to the webpage to improve loading speed
 * Reduce image size to lower the ammount op dat usage and improve loading speed
+* Add an event to change opacity of the scrollbar when scrolling on mobile devices

 ## List of technologies used